 To date, 50 honor students from the Illinois State University have volunteered at Wimberly Center as well as a number of other nonprofit and civic organizations.

-In conjunction with the Wimberly Center, WHA plans to build a senior housing development at Osborne Park property, adjacent to the school, where coordinated activities with the B&G Youth and the Senior’s will be possible.
+In conjunction with the Wimberly Center, WHA plans to build a senior housing development at Osborne Park property, adjacent to the school, where coordinated activities with the Boys & Girls Club youth and the seniors will be possible.

 WHA purchased an additional 10 acre tract that will be a future single family site.